Josh Naylor Player Props: Guardians vs. Athletics

 Josh Naylor At The Plate

-- Among qualified hitters in MLB, his batting average ranks 28th, his on-base percentage ranks 88th, and he is 67th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 13th, his on-base percentage ranks 67th, and he is 55th in the league in slugging.

-- In 43.8% of his games this year, Naylor has had at least one RBI.
-He's picked up more than one in 20.3% and driven in three or more of his team's runs in seven contests.
+- Naylor has had at least one RBI in 44.6% of his games this season (29 of 65), with two or more RBI 14 times (21.5%).
+He has also been responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.